 Drum Glides or Pads Worn Out

 Drum glides (or pads) are plastic pieces at the front of the dryer drum that provide support.
-When the drum turns during a drying cycle, it slides over these glides and they can get worn out over time.
+When the drum turns during a drying cycle, it slides over these glides and they can get worn out over time, often leading to a squeaky dryer.
 If the glides are worn out your dryer’s motor will experience strain, shut down, and the Whirlpool dryer drum not turning problem will arise.

 If you inspect the glides and at least one shows evidence of wear and tear, it’s best to replace all of them at once as well.